 Benefits for coaches: Positive, happy clients / colleagues is very satisfying

 For many people, having a positive impact on others is a key reason for training to be a coach, but your reasons don’t have to be entirely altruistic.
 The skills you learn when you train to be a coach will have a positive impact on your own life as well as the people you choose to coach.
 Being able to listen with curiosity, reflect with accuracy, question effectively and provide constructive feedback are skills that could transform your own work and home life.
 A career as a professional coach is also very flexible and can be arranged to suit your requirements.
+(And if we have a really credible coaching qualification, we can benefit even more people)

 Benefits for organisations: Coaching has a positive impact on results